8_The Scene Graph

 class represents objects that can be rendered in the scene.
 It will combine two essential classes for managing rendered objects: the Geometry

-class that handles appearance data.
-We will complete those two classes in the next lesson, but for now we can make empty classes to avoid errors.
+class handles appearance data.
+We will complete those two classes in the next lesson, but for now we can make empty classes as placeholders.

 Try it!